Donders-Institute/bidscoin/docs/screenshots.rst

 .. figure:: ./_static/bidscoin_architecture.png

    The BIDScoin architecture and dataflow, showing different layers of abstraction.
 The BIDScoin layer interacts with the plugins using a single programming interface (API), which in turn interact with the source data in a dataformat dependent way.
-The BIDScoin layer also interacts with the metadata layer, where all mapping information is stored.
+The BIDScoin layer also interacts with the metadata layer, where all prior knowledge and mapping information is stored.

 The bidseditor
 ~~~~~~~~~~~~~~